ramachandran-lab/ML-MAGES/README.md

     ```bash
     python -u ?.py \
     ```

-* process_ld_blocks_and_gwa
-* simulate_train # This file contains the code to simulate effects for pseudo-traits based on real genotyped data and LD (not included).
-* train_model # This file contains the code to train the models for effect size shrinkage based on the full genotyped data (not included).
-* simulate_evaluation # This file contains the code to simulate synthetic traits for performance evluation based on real genotyped data and LD (not included).
-Multiple traits with various association relationships can be simulated.

 ### Additional notebook files for visualizing results and comparing performances:
-- `demo_visualize_outputs.ipynb`: This Jupyter notebook demonstrates how to visualize and analyze gene-level output for multi-trait analyses.
+- `demo_vis_outputs.ipynb`: This Jupyter notebook provides example code on how to visualize and analyze gene-level output for multi-trait analyses.
-- `evaluate_perf.ipynb`: This Jupyter notebook demonstrates how to evaluate the performances of the methods using the simulated data.
+- `demo_eval_perf.ipynb`: This Jupyter notebook provides example code on how to evaluate the performances of the methods using the simulated data.

 ## Data
 ### Contents of ``example_data`` folder
 The `example_data` folder in this repository contains the toy data for running a single model:
 - `example_gwa_HDL.csv` and `example_gwa_LDL.csv`: These comma-delimited csv files contain the genome-wide association (GWA) results on a subset of variants on a segment of Chromosome 20 from the UK Biobank dataset for High-Density Lipoprotein (HDL) and Low-Density Lipoprotein (LDL). **Required columns for GWA result files include ``BETA`` for GWA effect and ``SE`` for standard error.**
-- `example_block*.ld`: These files contain the linkage disequilibrium (LD) matrix, split into two blocks, of the same subset of variants from UK Biobank. **The matrix is comma-delimited.**
+- `example_block_*.ld`: These files contain the linkage disequilibrium (LD) matrix, split into two blocks, of the same subset of variants from UK Biobank. **The matrix is comma-delimited.**
 - `block_brkpts.txt`: This file contains (0-based-)indices of the boundary points at which the LD matrix correspond to the set of variants is split into blocks. **Only the right boundaries are included, with one index on each line.** For instance, two indices ``851 1818`` indicate that the LD is split into blocks that should be indexed by ``[0:851]`` and ``[851:1818]``.
 Note that in Python indexing ``[start:end]``, the ``start`` index is inclusive, while the ``end`` index is exclusive
 - `example_genelist`: This comma-delimited csv file contains the (unnamed) gene annotations of the subset of variants.
 Each gene is marked by the indices of the first and last variants in it (**columns ``SNP_FIRST`` and ``SNP_LAST``, required**), as well as its chromosome (``CHR``), its name (``GENE``), and the number of variants considered in this gene (``N_SNPS``).
 These files provide the necessary data for performing the ML-MAGES method described in the paper.